 Writer David Sedaris heard the album at a dinner party.
 He later commented, “Even now the album is shocking.
 When a woman sings, ‘He isn’t true/He beats me, too/What can I do?’ you don’t really hear how, well, pathetic it is.
 It’s not fair that when a guy sings, ‘I’m wild again, beguiled again, a simpering, whimpering child again,’ you think, Ease up, buddy, while you accept those lines from a woman.”

 The story of this album is fascinating on many levels.
 And I (Barry) have wanted to do a tribute show to this record for years.
-I finally found the perfect singer and band to do it in the same spirit that the album ensconces.
-But I’m not telling who they are.
-It’s a secret you’ll be happy that you waited to be revealed.
+I finally found the perfect singer, Gavin Braun, and the very best band to do this show in the same spirit that the album ensconces: Kevin van den Elzen on drums, Jason Fabus on sax, Adam Hersh on piano and Eric Sittner on bass.
 Please take a seat.

 Jazzville at the Cascade Lounge offers state-of-the-art sound and lighting with pristine acoustics and plush seating.

 Things to know before you go: